 And by the way, you're an Irish guy.

-He doesn't even you never have you don't drink at all.
+He doesn't even, you never have, you don't drink at all.

 No, I never have.

-No, it's I think she's claimed it was Snoop Dogg, but that wasn't the error, which was pretty funny.
+No, I think she's claimed it was Snoop Dogg, but that wasn't the error, which was pretty funny.

-Another democratic lie.
+Another Democratic lie.

-We're gonna I let just get your take on it.
+Just get your take on it.

 You're following it.